-The SCSI-2 controllers in your server are preset to ID 7, the backplanes are preset to SCSI ID 6, and the SCSI CD-ROM drive is preset to ID 5.
+The UltraSCSI controllers in your server are preset to ID 7, and the backplanes are preset to SCSI ID 6.
 If your model came with one or more hard disk drives preinstalled, their SCSI IDs depend on where they are installed.
-(See "Assigning SCSI IDs" on page 52 for information about how the backplane assigns SCSI IDs.)
+See "Assigning SCSI IDs" on page 52 for information about how the backplane assigns SCSI IDs.